 A: Use drip campaigns and automated email campaigns to intuitively send unique, personalized emails.
 Families want an individualized enrollment experience that makes them feel special and heard.

-Q6: Does the return on investment (ROI) make email marketing worth it?
+Q6: Is the return on investment (ROI) for email marketing worth it?

 A: Email marketing has a $36-$40 return for every $1 spent.
 You'll see one of the highest returns for your investment - compared to other marketing types.
 Invest less and gain more enrollments with email marketing.